salmasei/HouseManagementAPI/README.md

 This repository contains a simple house management system API developed in three versions:
 1. **Basic CRUD**: Implements simple Create, Read, Update, Delete operations.
-2. **Async with Cache**: Adds cache and synchronization to handle multiple concurrent requests more efficiently.
+2. **Async with Cache**: Refactored controller methods to use asynchronous calls for handling I/O operations and multiple concurrent requests more efficiently.
 3. **CQRS with Clean Code**: Refactors the project using the CQRS (Command Query Responsibility Segregation) pattern and follows clean code principles.

 Each version demonstrates improvements in architecture and performance.